 COMM 489 - Applied Methods in Technology Start-ups at CDL (formerly COMM 486W)

-COMM 489, Applied Methods in Technology Start-ups at Creative Destruction Lab is a 6-credit course in entrepreneurship in which students will work with the Creative Destruction Lab Vancouver (formerly CDL-West) team to support emerging technology and science focused start-ups.
+COMM 489, Applied Methods in Technology Start-ups at Creative Destruction Lab is a 3-credit course in entrepreneurship in which students will work with the Creative Destruction Lab Vancouver team to support emerging technology and science focused start-ups and oversee the UBC Sauder CDL Venture Capital Program “SCVCP ” and make investment decisions allocating investment dollars into CDL ventures.
 Students will become familiar with the CDL-Vancouver companies and will have the opportunity to work on market analysis, customer development, financial analysis, and other core activities related to building early stage start-ups.
-Students will be provided with visibility into how venture capitalists and angel investors make investment decisions.
+Students will be provided with visibility into how venture capitalists and angel investors make investment decisions guided by local ecosystem venture capitalists.
 This course can be used toward Year 4 Entrepreneurship option requirements.

 We recommend that you learn more about the CDL program by visiting creativedestructionlab.com as well as reading these news releases and articles:

 - Creative Destruction Lab West: Helping create next generation entrepreneurs

 - Creative Destruction Lab's second Super Session is an intense two-day startup testbed

 - Creative Destruction Lab receives $25 million from Canadian government

 - CDL Climate leverages the Creative Destruction Lab commercialization model to increase the probability of success for high impact scientific innovations that address climate challenges